-A certainty statement is a statement obtained from an eyewitness indicating the strength of the witness's confidence in their identification or non-identification of the offender.
-It is important to record certainty statements during the initial identification procedure because under those conditions, confidence is a strong indicator of the accuracy of the identification.
-Initial identifications or non-identifications made with high confidence are typically high in accuracy, whereas initial identifications or non-identifications made with low confidence are less accurate.
-Many witnesses who identified defendants that were subsequently proven innocent did so with a very high degree of certainty at trial despite having low confidence during the initial identification procedure.
+A certainty statement is a statement obtained from an eyewitness indicating the strength of the witness's confidence in their identification or non-identification of the offender.61 It is important to record certainty statements during the initial identification procedure because under those conditions, confidence is a strong indicator of the accuracy of the identification.62 Initial identifications or non-identifications made with high confidence are typically high in accuracy, whereas initial identifications or non-identifications made with low confidence are less accurate.63 Many witnesses who identified defendants that were subsequently proven innocent did so with a very high degree of certainty at trial despite having low confidence during the initial identification procedure.64

 Witness confidence can be artificially inflated in several ways.
-Research demonstrates that having a witness go through multiple rounds of identification procedures often causes a witness's certainty to increase over time.65 Routine trial preparations such as rehearsing testimony also can increase certainty.66 Documenting a witness's certainty at the time they first identify a suspect establishes a baseline which can be noted at trial and demonstrate whether the witness's confidence has been bolstered by events, including seeing the witness in the courtroom at a preliminary hearing and trial and/or in prison clothes.67
+Research demonstrates that having a witness go through multiple rounds of identification procedures often causes a witness's certainty to increase over time.
+Routine trial preparations such as rehearsing testimony also can increase certainty.
+Documenting a witness's certainty at the time they first identify a suspect establishes a baseline which can be noted at trial and demonstrate whether the witness's confidence has been bolstered by events, including seeing the witness in the courtroom at a preliminary hearing and trial and/or in prison clothes.
+The courtroom at a preliminary hearing and trial and/or in prison clothes.

-The need to obtain confidence statements at the time a witness first identifies a suspect is underscored by the fact that the very act of testing a witness's memory through an identification procedure can actually contaminate it, especially in cases where a witness's memory is tested more than once.
-End once.
-During a lineup, a witness processes each face to compare it to the culprit's face in their memory.
-While viewing the faces, the witness's brain adds a memory trace for each face it views, regardless of the suspect's guilt or innocence.
-Furthermore, this facememory is being added to the witness's brain while they are thinking about the crime.
-Therefore, the act of processing faces in a lineup creates a memory associating each suspect's face with the crime, even if the suspects are innocent.
-This makes it more likely the witness will later remember the innocent suspect as having committed the crime.
-Thus, if law enforcement tests a witness's memory for the same suspect a second time, either because the witness failed to identify a suspect or was unsure of their initial choice, the witness's memory of these faces from the first lineup may carry over, even if the subjects of the lineup are innocent.
-Thus, experts recommend that repeated eyewitness identification procedures should be avoided, and that certainty statements be taken at the time of a witness's initial identification.74
+The need to obtain confidence statements at the time a witness first identifies a suspect is underscored by the fact that the very act of testing a witness's memory through an identification procedure can actually contaminate it, especially in cases where a witness's memory is tested more than once.68 During a lineup, a witness processes each face to compare it to the culprit's face in their memory.69 While viewing the faces, the witness's brain adds a memory trace for each face it views, regardless of the suspect's guilt or innocence.70 Furthermore, this face-memory is being added to the witness's brain while they are thinking about the crime.
+Therefore, the act of processing faces in a lineup creates a memory associating each suspect's face with the crime, even if the suspects are innocent.71 This makes it more likely the witness will later remember the innocent suspect as having committed the crime.72 Thus, if law enforcement tests a witness's memory for the same suspect a second time, either because the witness failed to identify a suspect or was unsure of their initial choice, the witness's memory of these faces from the first lineup may carry over, even if the subjects of the lineup are innocent.73 Thus, experts recommend that repeated eyewitness identification procedures should be avoided, and that certainty statements be taken at the time of a witness's initial identification.74